hc-sc-ocdo-bdpd/file-processing/README.md

 - [ ] Add more metrics for comparison between files (ex. jaccard)

 ## Build table processing tools executable
-Run the table_processing/build.py script.
-The output will be in the build directory.
+Run the `table_processing/build.py` script.
+The intermediate output will be in the `build` directory.
+The final executable will be in the `dist` directory.